 The analyzer is not intended for use with corrosive samples and requires a gas conditioning system if the gas stream is hot and wet.
-This provides protection of the analyzer and little routine maintenance.
-Replacement of an external filter element, if one is fitted, is the only maintenance item.
+This provides protection of the analyzer and requires little routine maintenance.
+Replacement of an external filter element, if one is fitted as well as regular plumbing checks, are the only maintenance items.